myrrlyn/apocrypha.es/priv/archive/1ugae3.md

 reddit: 1ugae3
 author: Avian81
 date: 2014-01-05T09:38:53Z
+about: |
+  I dunno what to put here honestly so what’s up?
+I see you like reading sibedars eh?
+Anyways Thieves’ Guild blablabla I stole my friend’s wallet so I thought of this, poor bastard.
+Cheers Mates!
 ---

-> *An account on the Thieves’ Guild of Skyrim and Cyrodiil, and their relations*
+> An account on the Thieves’ Guild of Skyrim and Cyrodiil, and their relations
-> *with Nocturnal*
+> with Nocturnal.
 >
-> *12th of Frostfall, 196th year of the 4th Era, Written by Anonymous*
+> 12th of Frostfall, 196^th^ year of the 4^th^ Era, Written by Anonymous
 {:tag="aside" .foreword}

 ## Author’s Note